 Are Mittens Warmer Than Gloves?

-Yes, mittens are warmer than gloves because mittens keep your fingers together, allowing them to share heat, which helps retain warmth more effectively.
-Gloves, on the other hand, separate each finger, leading to more heat loss.
-If staying warm is your priority, especially in cold weather, mittens are the better choice.
+Yes, mittens are warmer than gloves because they keep your fingers together, allowing them to share heat and retain warmth more effectively.
+Gloves separate each finger, which increases heat loss.
+If staying warm is your top priority in cold weather, mittens are the better choice.

 The Science Behind Mittens’ Warmth